Séminaire Robotique et Vivant

 On the Quest for Global Optimality in Robotics

-Abstract: The formulation of robotics tasks as optimization problems is ubiquitous, spanning from traditional sense-act architectures to contemporary policy learning paradigms.
+The formulation of robotics tasks as optimization problems is ubiquitous, spanning from traditional sense-act architectures to contemporary policy learning paradigms.
 A significant challenge, however, is the non-convex nature of these problems, which often leads to suboptimal solutions when using standard local solvers without adequate initialization.
 Consequently, current robotics pipelines often employ sophisticated initialization schemes, large-scale computational searches, or mitigation strategies to address suboptimal solutions.
 This talk will discuss a more principled alternative for achieving global optimality, rooted in the field of polynomial optimization—specifically, sums-of-squares and moment hierarchy methods.
 While these techniques have generated significant interest in robotics since their inception a few decades ago, broad adoption has been slowed down by practical challenges.
 I will present our recent contributions aimed at lowering the barrier to entry of these methods by automating the formulation and tightening of their relaxations.
 Furthermore, I will discuss our advances in enhancing scalability, moving beyond poorly conditioned monomial feature functions, and developing structure-exploiting solvers for the resulting semidefinite programs.
 The talk will conclude with an outline of persistent challenges and promising directions for future research.

 🔵 November 27: Jack Binysh (University of Amsterdam)